 All students must review their degree progressions to ensure that they are on track to meet their degree and credit requirements.
-Students are encouraged to make appointments with Dual J.D. administration for course counseling and degree audit reviews.
+Students are encouraged to make appointments with the Dual JD program director for course counseling and degree audit reviews.

 Disability Support Services

-Detroit Mercy Law: Disability support services are available to all currently enrolled students who have a documented disability that substantially limits them in one or more major life activities.
-Students with a documented disability requiring accommodations should contact the Office of Disability Support Services at (313) 578-0310 or by e-mail at email@example.com (http://www.udmercy.edu/uas/disability-support/).
-Students who have questions about the accommodation process at Detroit Mercy Law are encouraged to contact the Director of Student Affairs at firstname.lastname@example.org.
+Disability support services are available to all currently enrolled students who have a documented disability that substantially limits them in one or more major life activities.
+Students with a documented disability requiring accommodations should contact the Office of Disability Support Services at (313) 993-1158 or by e-mail at email@example.com.
+Students must complete the intake and disability verification process to receive accommodations.
+Students who have been approved for accommodations must contact the Director of Student Affairs each semester as early as possible in order to arrange for coordination of their accommodations.
+Students who have questions about the accommodation process at Detroit Mercy Law are encouraged to contact Jordan Hall, the Director of Student Affairs, at firstname.lastname@example.org.

 Student Accessibility Services at University of Windsor is committed to creating equal access to higher education for all academically qualified students with disabilities.
 Academic accommodations are highly individualized and are determined on a case-by-case basis, based on the specific individual needs and recommendations included in each student's documentation.
 Students seeking academic accommodation for an ongoing, diagnosed disability (whether permanent or temporary) must begin the process by contacting the Student Accessibility Services office at (519) 253-3000 ext.
 6172 or by e-mail at email@example.com.